-This is the risk that the Syndicate will not be able to meet liabilities as they fall due, owing to a shortfall in cash in Barbican Syndicate 1955, which cedes a proportion of its insurance liabilities to the Syndicate.
-To mitigate this risk, the Agency Board Reviews Barbican Syndicate 1955's cash flow projections regularly and ensures it holds liquid investments in its portfolios.
+This is the risk that the Syndicate will not be able to meet its liabilities as they fall due, owing to a shortfall in cash.
+To mitigate this risk, the Agency Board reviews cash flow projections regularly and ensures the Syndicate holds liquid investments in its portfolios.
 The cash flows from Barbican Syndicate 1955 are expected to occur following the closure of the Years of Account at 36 months.